ScilifelabDataCentre/pathogens-portal/content/svenska/dashboards/wastewater/covid_quant_SLU.md

 ## Reports from the research group

 The group provide reports to summarise their latest findings.
-The latest report is available [here](https://blobserver.dckube.scilifelab.se/blob/Latest_weekly_report_SEEC-SLU) (only available in Swedish).
+The latest report is available [here](https://blobserver.dckube.scilifelab.se/blob/Latest_weekly_report_SEEC-SLU).

 ## Dataset